Anti-ship ballistic missile: China

 The DF-26, first revealed on the 2015 Victory Day Parade, is also able to carry anti-ship warheads, possibly hypersonic glide vehicles like the DF-ZF, to attack medium and large naval vessels out to ranges of 3500–5000 km.

 China is apparently working on a second-generation ASBM using hypersonic maneuverable reentry vehicle technology tested on the DF-ZF.
 This would allow the warhead to search for the current location of the carrier, instead of just dropping towards the predicted spot it was initially aiming at.
 The high speed maneuvers would also make the missile much harder to intercept.
+Type 055 destroyers are armed with the YJ-21 anti-ship ballistic missiles along with the YJ-18 anti-ship cruise missiles in GJB 5860-2006 vertical launch system.